jbarbam/SPFx/WhoIsWho/README.md

 - jobTitle
 - city

+Also user information, the webpart shows user photo when it is informed and presence state.
 This webpart uses MS Graph API to make the search and Fluent UI controls to representing user information retrieve by MS Graph API calls.

 For each user in results, his presence is checked every 10 seconds.